anaidu3/pandas-challenge/README.md

 * % passing reading (the percentage of students who passed reading)
 * % overall passing (the percentage of students who passed math AND reading)
 -----------------------------------------------------------------------------------------------------------

 Observable trends from the data:

--More students in the district are passing reading than passing math.
+* More students in the district are passing reading than passing math.
--More students in the district have a lower average math score than reading score.
+* More students in the district have a lower average math score than reading score.
--There are 15 total schools in the district based on the data provided.
+* There are 15 total schools in the district based on the data provided.

 ### School Summary